bitcoin-teleport/teleport-transactions/README.md

 * &#9744; automated tests (might be earlier in case its useful in test driven development)
 * &#9744; move wallet files and config to its own data directory ~/.teleport/
 * &#9744; add collateral inputs to receiver contract txes
-* &#9744; add automated incremental backups for wallet files, because seed phrases aren't enough to backup these wallets
+* &#9744; add automated incremental backups for wallet files, because seed phrases aren't enough to back up these wallets
 * &#9744; watchtowers in a separate process
 * &#9744; RELEASE FOR MAINNET
 * &#9744; study ecdsa-2p and implement ecdsa-2p multisig so the coinswaps can look identical to regular txes